Sidra-009/E-COMMERCE-WEB-DJANGO-main/README.md

 - 🖼️ Detailed product pages with multiple images and pricing
 - 🛒 Dynamic shopping cart with real-time updates
 - 📝 Streamlined checkout collecting shipping and billing details
-- 👤 User dashboard for orders, profile, and wishlist management
+- 👤 User dashboard for managing orders, profile, and wishlist
-- 📱 Responsive design for desktops, tablets, and smartphones
+- 📱 Fully responsive design for desktop, tablet, and mobile

 ### Backend
-- 🔐 User authentication via Django’s built-in system
+- 🔐 User authentication with Django’s built-in system
-- 🛠️ Admin panel for product, category, user, and order management
+- 🛠️ Admin panel to manage products, categories, users, and orders
 - 📦 Order processing with status tracking
 - ✅ Input validation and session management for security
-- 🗄️ MySQL database integration for storing all relevant data
+- 🗄️ MySQL database integration for persistent storage

 ---